16 trading rules for the crypto day trader

 When you are taking tips from people, you are relying on their judgment and thinking.
 And there may be no judgment or thinking behind the recommendation at all.
 But there is almost always an underlying motivation.
 Every bit of free outside advice on a trade has an underlying motive.

 Why, for example, would someone share something so valuable?
-Are they long?

 Do they need you to be their security blanket?
-You know, hold their hand by being in it too?
+You know, hold their hand by being in it too.

 Are they seeking notoriety?

 Or do they know something they shouldn’t?
 Are they putting you at risk by sharing it with you?